Aleutians Uncrewed Ocean Exploration

 Round-trip transit to operation area

-For 52 days between August and October, the Surveyor mapped 4,738 square nautical miles (6,276 square miles) of unknown seafloor around the Aleutian Islands.
-Mission collaborators were able to follow the data collection in real time.
-Preliminary data revealed unprecedented detail of the Aleutian arc seafloor, including previously unknown structures, some of which indicate potential hydrothermal vents.
+The mission mapped 4,738 square nautical miles (6,276 square miles) of previously unknown seafloor around the Aleutian Islands and revealed unprecedented detail of the Aleutian arc seabed, including previously unknown structures that suggested possible hydrothermal activity.

-The Surveyor mapped an additional 8,665 square nautical miles (11,474 square miles) of the US EEZ and discovered a previously unknown seamount standing approximately 1,000 meters (3,200 feet) high from the seabed.
+The Surveyor then mapped an additional 8,665 square nautical miles (11,474 square miles) of priority areas in the US EEZ off California, where it identified a previously unknown seamount rising about 1,000 meters from the seabed, less than 180 nautical miles northwest of San Francisco.

 Despite 35-knot winds and wave swells over 5 meters, the Surveyor continued to collect high-quality data without risk to human life and with a reduced carbon footprint.